Joibel/otel-deploy/README.md

 Go to Data Sources -> Add New Data Source -> Tempo.
 Change the connection URL to http://tempo.tempo.svc.cluster.local:3100 and Save & Test.

 `kubectl create -f dag-diamond-trace.yaml` from this repo.
 If it all works you'll get a running workflow, and a trace button at the top of the page.
 Go to that and you might see a trace.

+You should also get all spans converted to metrics in prometheus, under `span_metrics_`blahblah